Addressing Zero-Resource Domains Using Document-Level Context in Neural Machine Translation: Results

 We also evaluated the translation of domain-specific words.
 We extracted the most important words from a domain based on TF-IDF scores and selected the top 100 with the highest scores which have more than 3 characters.
 Next, we follow \newcite{liu2018homographs} and compute alignments using \emph{fastalign} \cite{dyer2013fast} based on the training set and force align the test set source sentences to the references and generated translations.
 We then compute the $F_1$ score of the translation of the domain-specific words.
 Results are shown in Table \ref{table:polysemy-results}.
 We compare SentBase with DomEmb(avg).

 DomEmb(avg) improved the $F_1$ score across all domains with the largest improvements on OpenSubtitles and TED.
-The improvements on these domains are interesting because the words extracted based on TF-IDF are often not very ambiguous.
-Our assumption is that the baseline translation of these words is not optimal for the OpenSubtitles or TED domains.
-Unlike these domains, a large part of the multi-domain dataset contains more formal language (Europarl, NewsCommentary, Rapid).
+Our assumption is that the baseline translation of OpenSubtitles domain-specific words is more formal.
+A large part of the seen domains contain formal language in contrast to the informal subtitles.
 Lack of context seems to have biased SentBase to generate more formal translations.
+We later conduct a manual analysis on the TED test set where we confirm that word sense disambiguation is indeed improved in DomEmb(avg).